huggingface/blog/falconmamba.md

 thumbnail: /blog/assets/falconmamba/thumbnail.png
 authors:
 - user: JingweiZuo
+  guest: true
+  org: tiiuae
 - user: yellowvm
+  guest: true
+  org: tiiuae
 - user: DhiyaEddine
+  guest: true
+  org: tiiuae
 - user: IChahed
+  guest: true
+  org: tiiuae
 - user: ybelkada
+  guest: true
+  org: tiiuae
 - user: Gkunsch
+  guest: true
+  org: tiiuae
 ---

 [Falcon Mamba](https://falconllm.tii.ae/tii-releases-first-sslm-with-falcon-mamba-7b.html) is a new model by [Technology Innovation Institute (TII)](https://www.tii.ae/ai-and-digital-science) in Abu Dhabi released under the TII Falcon License 2.0.
 The model is open access and available within the Hugging Face ecosystem [here](https://huggingface.co/tiiuae/falcon-mamba-7b) for anyone to use for their research or application purposes.

 In this blog, we will go through the design decisions behind the model, how the model is competitive with respect to other existing SoTA models, and how to use it within the Hugging Face ecosystem.

-## First competitive large-scale pure Mamba model
+## First general purpose large-scale pure Mamba model

 Transformers, based on the attention mechanism, are the dominant architecture used in all the strongest large language models today.
 Yet, the attention mechanism is fundamentally limited in processing large sequences due to the increase in compute and memory costs with sequence length.
 Various alternative architectures, in particular State Space Language Models (SSLMs), tried to address the sequence scaling limitation but fell back in performance compared to SoTA transformers.